 6Wear Your Confidence with Pride

-By matching our choices with the dress codes and feel of the office environment, it can be very easy to stand out as a professional.
+By matching our choices with the dress codes and feel of the office environment, it can be very easy to stand out with the right professional look for South Asian women.

 A confident way of holding and projecting oneself can make others want to listen to and ask for your opinions on serious matters.
 Do not let anyone play you down.
-Try these professional look tips for Asian women of color and realign your wardrobe with them.
+Try these professional look for South Asian women tips for women of color and realign your wardrobe with them.

 While you are definitely more than what you wear, the way you carry yourself and the look that you portray play an important role in how others perceive you.